 Viking River Cruises offers a wide variety of cruise options in Europe, Asia, Russia, and Eygpt with tours ranging anywhere from 7 to 23 days.
 Because Europe has an abundance of rivers with countless small towns, there are a plethora of itinerary options including everything from exploring the heart of Germany to relaxing in the South of France and everything in between!
-We selected a tour that sailed us through 5 different countries on 3 different rivers.
+We selected the Grande European Tour, which sailed us through 5 different countries on 3 different rivers.
 It was a jam-packed 15-day itinerary calling on ports in 14 different cities/towns.

 Now, come with us as we take you on…

 The GRAND EUROPEAN TOUR with Viking River Cruises